This post contains affiliate links. Read my disclosure policy here.

-These classic Vegan Chocolate Cupcakes are a crowd pleaser and are seriously addictive!
-Fluffy, tender, and perfectly sweetened, no one will guess that they are vegan.
+Serve the best Vegan Chocolate Cupcakes to your friends and family and you'll see tons of smiles.
+They are a real crowd-pleaser and are seriously addictive!
+Fluffy, tender, and perfectly sweetened, no one will guess that they are dairy-free and egg-free.

-Plus, they are easy to make and only require pantry staples that you might already have on hand.
+Also, you won't believe how easy they are to make and they only require pantry staples that you might already have on hand.

 - Soy Milk – it yields a consistency that is very similar to dairy buttermilk when an acid is added.
 If you can't have soy, you can use any non-dairy milk.
 It won't thicken or curdle much, but that's ok and the recipe will still work.

-- Apple Cider Vinegar – Lemon juice can be used instead.
+- Apple Cider Vinegar – Lemon juice can be used as well.

 - Canola Oil – Any other neutral-tasting oil like sunflower seed or avocado oil will work, too.
-You can use coconut oil, but make sure it's measured in its liquid state.
-Also, it's imperative that all the ingredients are room temp or the oil will solidify when mixing.
+You can use coconut oil, but make sure it's measured in its liquid state and all the ingredients must be room temp or the oil will solidify when mixing.

 - Dutch Process Cocoa Powder - It provides an intense dark chocolate flavor that is just heavenly.
 However, you can also use regular cocoa powder if you want and it'll still turn out chocolatey and delicious!